GlancingMind/vim-baker/README.md

 ## Motivation

-Imagen you have a makefile with multiple targets e.g. release, test and debug.
+Imagine you have a makefile with multiple targets e.g. release, test and debug.
 I wanted the this targets to be listed as completions for the `:make` command.
 So I could see all available targets, select my prefered ones by hitting tab a few times and finally invoke `:make` on them.
 This relieves me from